Dotty was always convinced she could take "care" of herself, and then something changed.

 I was convinced for thirty years that Dotty would live to be more than one hundred years old.
 I did waver on this a bit when Alzheimer's disease came into our lives.

-Around 2004, I came to a very different conclusion.
-I started to believe that Dotty would go to Heaven if and only if she learned the most important lesson of her life - how to accept care.
+In 2004, I started to believe that Dotty would go to Heaven when she learned the most important lesson of her life - how to accept care.
 This proved to be correct.

 Dotty started working when she was 16 years old, she worked until she was 79 years old (1995).
 She stopped working because she got mad, not because she couldn't work.
 She was in very good health.